Spiruel/beamprofiler/README.md

 python -c "import urllib2;exec urllib2.urlopen('https://raw.githubusercontent.com/Spiruel/beamprofiler/master/installation.py').read()"
 ```

-to install everything (except OpenCV) at once in your working directory.
-[How to install OpenCV.](#opencv-installation)
+to install everything (except OpenCV) at once and download necessary files into your working directory.

 ####Install from source distribution
 Alternatively you can download a copy of this repository, and run: